nash403/Sokoban/README.md

 # Sokoban Game

-You'll have to import the game framework in order to have the game compiling.
+You'll have to use the game framework in order to have the game compiling.

 The game framework : https://github.com/DamienCassou/lille-game-framework